TamzinBoyd/DigitalSpaniel/README.md

 accessed using the circle buttons
 ➔ All links and buttons should have an hover/active/visited state where appropriate

-➔ No tablet or mobile visuals are provided, so stack, reduce content where appropriate inline with best practice
+--- we’d also find it useful
-It would be great to demonstrate any knowledge you have of React & Javascript overall on the frontend using the latest standards - i.e. ES6+ - we’d also find it useful to see some TypeScript utilised as well as utilising global state management such as Redux or the Context API.
+to see some TypeScript utilised as well as utilising global state management such as Redux or the Context API.
 For example:
 ➔ Testimonials could be data that’s accessed from an external API (in normal